ABC-CLIO eBook Collection

 MyHeritage Library Edition

 One of the most internationally diverse genealogy databases of its kind with more than 6 billion historical records from the United States, Europe, Latin America, and other regions.
 Includes exclusive family tree profiles from Geni.
-New collections added monthly.
+New collections added monthly. ** Please use Google Chrome or Microsoft Edge when accessing this resource.

 National Geographic Kids